Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Methods

-The bootstrap algorithm accounts for sampling variability, i.e., how much the maximum likelihood estimates might change if the experiment were repeated under identical conditions, but it does not account for other sources of uncertainty like model uncertainty, i.e., the mismatch between the model and reality.
+While the bootstrap algorithm accounts for sampling variability, it does not account for other sources of uncertainty like model uncertainty, i.e., the mismatch between the model and reality.
 One potential mismatch is that the model in Equation~(\ref{eq:stat_model_prob}) assumes that the $\phi_j$, $j = 1,\dots, J$ are constant throughout the experiment.
 If the fluxes of the lamps drift during the experiment, this is not true, but it may be accounted for in the bootstrap algorithm by also randomly perturbing $\Phi_{\rm max}$ for each bootstrap sample.
-In this work, two cases are considered, the lamps drift independently of each other, and they drift together identically.
-These two cases represent the two possible extremes.
+In the synthetic data in Section \ref{sec:signal_sim} two cases are considered, with lamps drifting independently of each other, and drifting together identically.
+These two cases represent possible extremes.
+Importantly, in the flux-addition method, the stimuli are applied in random order, so that systematic drift in the lamps is converted into random noise.

-Assume momentarily that the $\phi_j$ in Equation~(\ref{eq:stat_model_prob}) are random variables instead of fixed but unknown parameters to be estimated.
-Then, we may think of calculating $\mbox{Var}\left[\sum_j\phi_j\right]$.
-In the independent case, $\mbox{Var}\left[\sum_j\phi_j\right] = \sum_j\mbox{Var}[\phi_j]$.
-In the case that the lamps drift identically together, $\mbox{Var}\left[\sum_j\phi_j\right] = J^2\,\mbox{Var}[\phi_1]$.
-To account for the possibility that the lamps drift during the experiment, $\Phi_{\rm max}$ in Equation~(\ref{eq:stat_model_prob}) is perturbed by Gaussian white noise with variance $\mbox{Var}\left[\sum_j\phi_j\right]$ for each bootstrap iteration.
+To account for the possibility that the lamps drift during the experiment, $\Phi_{\rm max}$ in Equation~(\ref{eq:stat_model_prob}) is perturbed by Gaussian white noise with variance $\mbox{Var}\left[\sum_j\phi_j\right]$ for each bootstrap replicate.
 This can work well even if the individual lamps drift according to a distribution other than a Gaussian distribution because the assumption of Gaussian drift is placed on the sum of the lamp fluxes, which by the central limit theorem may be reasonable even if the individual lamps drift according to a different distribution.
 The value of $\mbox{Var}\left[\sum_j\phi_j\right]$ is an input to the analysis procedure, and it is similar to a prior distribution in Bayesian inference.
 It must be based either on subject matter expertise or on data collected externally to the calibration experiment.